Skyfighter64/Pi-Pico-Macro-Keyboard/README.md

 Edit the "code.py" file on the Pi Pico by opening it in a text editor.

 To add/change Keys and the pins of the keys, edit the "keymap" and "pins" list.
-Note that the first entry of the "pins" list corresponds to the first entry of the "keymap" list, and so on.
+Note that the first entry of the "pins" list corresponds to the first entry of every layer in the "keymap" list, and so on.

+More details found inside the python file.

+Supported Keys:
+- All standard keys and combinations of them listed here: https://circuitpython.readthedocs.io/projects/hid/en/latest/api.html#adafruit-hid-keycode-keycode
+- All media keys listed here: https://circuitpython.readthedocs.io/projects/hid/en/latest/api.html#adafruit-hid-consumer-control-code-consumercontrolcode
+- Keys for peeking/switching macro layers

 # Credits
 This project is inspired by the adafruit custom keyboard guide.